PavlyukVadim/criticaster.io/src/pages/posts/asynchronous-js/promises/index.md

 const p2 = Promise.resolve('foo')
 ```

-Note: immediately fulfilled Promise cannot be observed synchronously, when you call then(..) on a Promise, even if that Promise was already resolved, the callback (```then(..)```) will be called asynchronously.
+Note: immediately fulfilled Promise cannot be observed synchronously, when you call then(..) on a Promise, even if that Promise was already resolved, the callback (```then(..)```) will be called asynchronously (read more in advanced section).

 And even more important feature of ```Promise.resolve(..)``` that it can normalize ```thenable``` object into real Promise.